Java if else

 The following is the flow diagram of if , if else and else condition shows how flow gets executed.

-If else if else flow diagram
+If else if else flow chart

 Conclusion: